TheoWinterhalter/local-comp/doc/index.md

 [autosubst/core], [autosubst/unscoped] and [autosubst/SubstNotations] contain
 the Autosubst library and some notations.
-[autosubst/RAsimpl] contains implementation for the `rasimpl` tactic, whereas [autosubst/AST_rasimpl] provide the corresponding instance for our syntax.
+[autosubst/RAsimpl] contains implementation for the `rasimpl` tactic, a faster substitution simplification tactic, whereas [autosubst/AST_rasimpl] provide the corresponding instance for our syntax.

-[Env] defines global, extension, and local environments.
+[Env] defines global, interface, and local environments.

 [Inst] defines operations to instantiate an interface.